chris12x1/cybersecurity-labs/incident-response/phishing-email-analysis-yahoo-storage.md

 ---

 ## Evidence & Artifacts
-Screenshots and artifacts supporting this analysis are stored in the following directory:
+Screenshots and artifacts supporting this analysis are stored in the following directory:[artifacts/phishing-yahoo-storage]